DEVXeno-ops/NexaGUI/README.md

-# Eye-Friendly NW.js GUI
+# NexaGUI

-A modern, eye-friendly, and extensible NW.js GUI with customizable themes, background, sound, and language settings.
+A modern, eye-friendly, and extensible NexaGUI with customizable themes, background, sound, and language settings.

 ## Features
 - Light/Dark mode (default: dark) with smooth transitions